guiding-honu/GarimaSingh/profession.md

 ### What do I do exactly?

-Develop instruments for ground-based telescopes (8-10 meters) to search and directly image (exo-)planets outside of our solar system.
-Below, you may find three public articles I wrote, describing a few research problems we are trying to solve:-  <br />
+Develop instruments for ground-based telescopes (8-10 meters) to search and directly image (exo-)planets orbiting stars other than our sun.
+Below, you can find three public articles I wrote, describing a few research problems we are trying to solve:-  <br />
 - [World beyond ours](https://www.esperluette-research-outreach.com/single-post/2019/07/08/Worlds-beyond-ours).
 - Improving data interpretation of exoplanet images [(page 27)](Page27_MCAA_Newsletter_December_2019_v5.pdf).
 - [Paving the way for improving exoplanet imaging with ground-based telescopes](PRJ5-EXOPLANETS-Prfd_v4.pdf).

 ### Areas of interest